Matt Greenhalgh: Career

-Greenhalgh started out writing reviews for the Manchester magazine, City Life.
+Greenhalgh started out writing nightclub reviews for the Manchester magazine, City Life.

 Greenhalgh got his start working in television on the Channel 4 TV series Hollyoaks and Brookside as a runner.
 From 1999 to 2000, he worked as an assistant director on the British TV show, Queer as Folk.
 He was first assistant director on the 2000 TV show, Fat Friends, and on 2001's Clocking Off.

 In 2002, Greenhalgh wrote for the BBC TV series, Clocking Off.
 In 2003, he wrote one of the 90 minute episodes of the last series of the ITV series, Cold Feet.
 He worked as a writer and director on series 1 and 2 of the BBC3 series, the Mancunian Burn It, and then as a writer and director on the Channel 4 series, Legless.

 Greenhalgh's film writing debut was a biopic of Joy Division frontman Ian Curtis, the 2007 film Control, which was directed by Anton Corbijn.
 He was awarded the Carl Foreman BAFTA award at the 61st British Academy Film Awards, and was nominated for Best Screenplay at the British Independent Film Award for his work on the film.
 Control was adapted from the book, Touching From a Distance, written by Ian Curtis' wife, Deborah Curtis.

 Greenhalgh wrote the 2009 film Nowhere Boy, about a young John Lennon, which was directed by Sam Taylor Wood and starred Aaron Johnson.
 The film was nominated for a BAFTA and a BIFA for Best Screenplay.

 In 2010, Greenhalgh wrote and directed the short film, Acid Burn, which starred Agyness Deyn and Matthew Beard.
-In 2011, he wrote the script for the short film, Supermarket Girl, which starred Matthew Beard and Nichola Burley.
+In 2011, he directed the script for the short film, Supermarket Girl, which starred Matthew Beard and Nichola Burley.

 He wrote the screenplay for the 2013's The Look of Love, a film about the famous British pornographer Paul Raymond, directed by Michael Winterbottom and starring Steve Coogan and Anna Friel which premiered in Sundance Film Festival 2013 and Berlin Film Festival 2013.

-Greenhalgh wrote the 2017 Paul McGuigan film, Film Stars Don't Die in Liverpool, starring Annette Bening, Jamie Bell and Julie Walters. was nominated for BAFTA Award for Best Adapted Screenplay.
+Greenhalgh wrote the 2017 Paul McGuigan film, Film Stars Don't Die in Liverpool, starring Annette Bening, Jamie Bell and Julie Walters.
+He was nominated for BAFTA Award for Best Adapted Screenplay.

 In July 2022, it was announced that the feature film Back to Black, based on the life and career of late singer Amy Winehouse had been scripted by Greenhalgh, with Sam Taylor-Johnson directing the movie.
+It was released in 2024, starring Marisa Abela, Jack O'Connell, and Eddie Marsan.